 “Keep your face to the sunshine and you cannot see the shadow.

-2. Start conversations about maintaining mental wellness, the importance of brain health and distribute our brochures to raise awareness and engage your community.
+7. Start conversations about maintaining mental wellness, the importance of brain health and distribute our brochures to raise awareness and engage your community.
 For materials, please contact us.

 Why the Sunflower

 - Sunflowers serve as a symbol of hope for the hundreds of millions around the world that struggle with their mental health, 50% of them untreated.

 - Sunflowers are yellow, the color of hope and happiness, mental health when successfully managed.

 - Sunflowers grow towards the sunlight with their faces tracking the sun.
 We need those with depression to seek light instead of responding to the natural instinct of hiding in darkness during a depressive episode.

 - Sunflowers have an immediate, positive impact on our moods, in both males and females.

 - A universal symbol, if used similarly to the pink ribbon for breast cancer or red dress for heart disease, can serve as a much more hopeful and positive branding icon for mental wellness and hope, and allow charities around the world to unite in image, yet also share their own important work.